evernost/evernost/README.md

 - 👋 Hi, I’m @evernost
-- 👀 I’m interested in analog/digital electronics, synthesizers, computer science, art, linguistics
+- 👀 I’m interested in analog/digital electronics, mathematics, computer science, music, art, linguistics and any linear combination of all that
-- 🌱 I’m currently working on analog synthesizers
+- 🌱 I’m currently working on **analog synthesizers**
-- 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me: nitrogenium@outlook.fr

 <!---